Felforge/orderBook/README.md

 ## Overview

 This project is a research-oriented implementation of a **parallel order book** built in **C++**.
-The order book is constructed around a **lockless doubly linked deque**, inspired by the design of Sundell and Tsigas.
+The order book is constructed around a **lockless deque**, inspired by the design of Sundell and Tsigas.
 The goal is to explore whether lock-free techniques can improve the speed and efficiency of order book operations compared to traditional approaches.

 An order book is a data structure used in financial markets to match buy and sell orders.
 Since performance and low latency are critical in this domain, this project investigates how concurrency and lock-free algorithms can be applied to optimize these systems.